Hello there!

 Automate access to critical resources, and safeguard networks via selective root privilege sharing.
 Streamline provisioning, minimize risks for control, and boost security with Privileged Access Management – your Unix/Linux gateway.

-Managing privileged access for specific tasks and commands using Root Access Control.
+Manage privileged access for tasks and commands with Root Access Control.

-Detect suspicious user activities through Real-time Sessions and Log monitoring.
+Detect suspicious activities via real-time sessions and log monitoring.

 Privileged Access Management (PAM) for Unix/Linux